 This can happen either because the market value of your home has increased since you bought the house or because you've paid down the mortgage balance to the point where it doesn't exceed 80% of the property's appraised value.
 Either way, your new conventional mortgage won't require PMI if you refinance at this point.

 Should You Refinance into a Conventional Loan?

-Often times, home buyers opt into a more-expensive FHA loan because it has looser credit score requirements.
-However, conventional mortgages have some advantages over FHA loans, including no up front MIP payments and potentially lower PMI premiums.
+Oftentimes, homebuyers opt for a more-expensive FHA loan because it has looser credit score requirements.
+However, conventional mortgages have some advantages over FHA loans, including no upfront MIP payments and potentially lower PMI premiums.

 With conventional mortgages, though, PMI premiums for low down payment mortgages vary depending on your credit score.
 Right now, the premiums can range anywhere from 0.55% if you have a credit score of at least 760, to 2.25% for a credit score as low as 620.

 So even if you haven’t built up the 20% equity you need to get rid of PMI payments altogether, you may want to consider moving into a conventional mortgage.
 If you have a high credit score that will net you a very low PMI premium rate, a refinance may be worth your while.
 But if you have a low credit score, a refinance could actually saddle you with larger PMI payments, making your monthly mortgage payments higher.

 There is yet one more way to avoid PMI on a conventional loan, and that’s by doing a first/second combination.
 That’s where you take a new first mortgage equal to 80% of the value of your property, and then cover the remaining balance through the use of a second mortgage or home equity line of credit (HELOC).

 It should be understood however that the first/second combination is generally not an option if you have a low credit score.
 This is because the credit score requirements for second mortgages and HELOCs are generally higher than for conventional first mortgages.